Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models

 Despite these advances, most prior works focus on \textit{single-turn} evaluation when evaluating the expressive speech generation of SLMs.
 It is thus unclear whether SLMs can consistently follow a user-specified speaking style in a \textit{multi-turn} spoken interaction.
 To address this gap, we investigate the speaking style consistency of SLMs in multi-turn spoken conversations.
 Precisely, we instruct an SLM we want to evaluate to ``\textit{follow a specific \textbf{speaking style} throughout the conversation}'' at the beginning of the dialogue and then interact with the SLM in a multi-turn conversation.
 The speaking style can be emotion, accent, volume, or speaking speed.
 After collecting model responses at each turn, we assess the style instruction-following (IF) rate using style-specific automatic judges.

 Our results show that the speaking style instruction-following rate degrades over interaction turns, a phenomenon we refer to as \textit{style amnesia}.
 Figure~\ref{fig:sadness_ifrate} presents an example when the SLM is instructed to consistently speak sadly, but no SLM can consistently do this.
 Importantly, we find that most models exhibit a higher style IF rate in the first turn, while the IF rate gradually declines over subsequent turns.
 These findings indicate that maintaining consistent speaking styles over multiple turns remains challenging for current SLMs.
-We conduct comprehensive experiments to understand style amnesia and explore potential methods to resolve this issue.
+We conduct comprehensive experiments to understand~\textit{style amnesia} and explore potential methods to resolve this issue.

-Our contribution can be summarized as follows: \begin{itemize}[leftmargin=16pt, itemsep=0pt, topsep=3pt, after= , labelsep=0.5em] \item We identify that in multi-turn conversations, SLMs fail to consistently follow the given style instruction given in the first turn. \item We show that explicitly prompting SLMs to recall the initial style instruction can alleviate style degradation, but it does not entirely resolve the issue. \item We conduct a comprehensive analysis to examine the impact of prompt techniques on speaking style consistency. \end{itemize}
+Our contribution can be summarized as follows: \begin{itemize}[leftmargin=16pt, itemsep=0pt, topsep=3pt, after= , labelsep=0.5em] \item We identify that in multi-turn conversations, SLMs fail to consistently follow the given style instruction given in the first turn. \item We show that explicitly prompting SLMs to recall the initial style instruction can alleviate~\textit{style amnesia}. \item We comprehensively analyze the mechanisms behind~\textit{style amnesia} by tracking attention dynamics, evaluating the impact of prompt placement, and assessing text-acoustic synergy. \end{itemize}